Roland Agambire: Other ventures

-Agambire has addressed a number of high-profile international and local events including university congregations, business summits, awards ceremonies and conferences.
-He has been the guest of the World Bank Group as Resource Person for a Regional Workshop on Youth Employment in West Africa in the Nigerian capital, Abuja as well as the US Embassy in Ghana on Entrepreneurial Mentorship Program in Northern Ghana.
+Agambire has addressed a number of high-profile international and local events including university congregations, business summits, awards ceremonies, and conferences.
+He has been a guest of the World Bank Group as Resource Person for a Regional Workshop on Youth Employment in West Africa in the Nigerian capital, Abuja as well as the US Embassy in Ghana on Entrepreneurial Mentorship Program in Northern Ghana.
 He had previously addressed the 1st Africa Entrepreneurship Conference at the Robert Gordon University in Scotland, United Kingdom as well as the Africa Global Business Forum in Dubai.

-Rlg currently has its Global Office in Dubai, making it one of few African companies to site its global hub in that part of the world.
+Rlg currently has its Global Office in Dubai, making it one of the few African companies to site its global hub in that part of the world.
 In 2013 he announced he was investing in Hope City, a US$10bn project for an IT hub near Accra, intended to contain Africa's tallest building.
 After all the hype and media attention, Hope City remains a plan on paper and currently it is not being planned.

 In 2014, RLG started assembling feature phones in Nigeria.
 They reportedly delivered 50,000 Nigerian-assembled feature phones in 2015.
 The RLG assembling plant, known as RLG & Adulawo Tech City, is a public-private partnership between the Osun state government and RLG Communications.